kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 Here I've broken up the data into two pieces: "training" and "test".
 If I have a hunch that Florida's votes have been hacked, then the Florida counties are my "test" data, and the rest of the country is my "training" data.
 Then we can compare the output of the neural net to the real data and look for discrepancies.
-Of course, the proof is in the pudding- how well does this neural net actually work?
+Of course, the proof is in the pudding- how well does it actually work?

 ## Results
 The neural net turns out be pretty good- see, for example, the actual and predicted vote counts in Florida: